Sustainable Development in Healthcare, 7.5 creditsHållbar utveckling inom hälso- och sjukvård, 7.5 hp

 - Course syllabus valid from

 Specific entry requirements

-- Describe the concept of sustainable development and the UN Sustainable Development Goals in Agenda 2030
+- Describe the concept of sustainable development (its development and contents)

-- Account for expected effects, on for example health of the main sustainability challenges and discuss how these can be prevented and met.
+- Account for expected health effects of climate changes and discuss how these can be prevented and met